leosac/access-control/src/modules/wiegand/Wiegand.md

 5. `WIEGAND_CARD_PIN_4BITS` reads a card number followed by a PIN code read in 4bits mode.
 6. `WIEGAND_CARD_PIN_8BITS` reads a card number followed by a PIN code read in 8bits mode.
 7. `WIEGAND_CARD_PIN_BUFFERED` reads a card number followed by a PIN code read in buffered mode.
+8. `AUTODETECT` allows the module to read and create different type of credentials.
+It can read a pin code or a card number, or both.
+The pin code can be read if the reader is either in 4 bits or 8 bits mode.

+@warning The `AUTODETECT` mode is not compatible with the Wiegand Buffered mode.

 You can see [this](@ref auth_data_type) for more the message passing specific specification about those modes.
 Note that multiple mode share a common message implementation.

 Additional informations:
 + `pin_timeout` is the number of milliseconds (defaults to 2000) of inactivity on the keypad before considering the PIN code complete and sending it for processing.
+It's also the delay you have to enter your PIN after swiping your card.
 + `pin_key_end` is the key to press to signal the end of the pin (default to '#').
 This key wont be appended to the PIN code.
 + You can either type your PIN and wait, and type your PIN and the `pin_key_end`.